GroundB/RepeatDefeaters/README.md

 Mandatory:

-- `repeat_modeler_fasta`: The consensus sequences from Repeat Modeler.
+- `repeat_modeler_fasta`: The consensus sequences from RepeatModeler2, annotated by RepeatClassifier.
 - `species_short_name`: A label based on the species name, used in naming sequences and output.

 Optional: